david618/dcosadmin/installation/disconnected/README.md

 ## Move Installers to Boot Server

-**NOTE** For air-gap systems the files would need to be copied to media and physically copied to the server.
+**NOTE:** For air-gap systems the files would need to be copied to media and physically copied to the server.

 These instructions outline how I moved the files from s3 bucket down to the boot server.

+**NOTE:** I created a folder in /mnt/resources because Azure root folder was very small for my DS3_V2 instance.

 <pre>
 sudo yum -y install epel-release sudo yum install -y python2-pip